-The PAWS graduate program includes coursework related to the science underlying the relationship between physical (in)activity and chronic disease and the impact that has on individuals and the population.
-The program will prepare to students to implement evidence-based programming in a variety of settings including communities, workplaces, and schools.
+The Master's program in PAWS provides the competencies necessary to promote health and wellness, assist in reducing health risks, and improve quality of life for individuals and communities.
+The PAWS graduate program includes coursework related to the science underlying the relationship between physical (in)activity and chronic disease and emphasizes health interventions based on scientific data and established behavioral and learning theories.
+The curriculum is comprised of a cohesive set of courses pertaining to the planning, development, evaluation and dissemination of evidence-based, physical activity and wellness programming that prepares students to implement programming in a variety of settings including communities, workplaces, and schools.